-The Anesthesiology Department has adopted a difficult airway management protocol based on both the American Society of Anesthesiologists guidelines1, as well as the European Difficult Airway Society protocol2.
+The Anesthesiology and Perioperative Medicine Department has adopted a difficult airway management protocol based on both the American Society of Anesthesiologists guidelines1, as well as the European Difficult Airway Society protocol2.
 Using these guidelines we have identified three airway management skills which we believe must be mastered by all residents.
 These skills are:

 - Fiber optic intubation

 Assessment is an important part of effective education.
 It is our Department's policy that residents demonstrate a level of competency in the Simulation Laboratory before attempting these skilled procedures on patients.

 - The logistic problem we were faced with was how do we assess:

 - A large number of residents (approximately 24)

 - Within 2 hours (the out of OR lecture time available)

 - Using only one faculty member (all that could be spared due to clinical production demands)

 - Using an objective standardized test?